shahirtaj/use-concept-detection/README.md

-# bert-concept-detection
-BERT Driven Concept Detection in Philosophical Corpora
+# BERT Driven Concept Detection in Philosophical Corpora

 This script accepts a corpora of text files (.txt) containing Aristotle's entries in the Stanford Encyclopedia of Philosophy as input, uses Google's Universal Sentence Encoder algorithm to embed each paragraph, and generates the